-Most of our revenues are denominated in U.S. dollars while most expenses are denominated in Renminbi.
-As a result, there are certain mismatches between our revenues in U.S. dollars and costs denominated in Renminbi.
+Most of our revenues are denominated in U.S. dollars, Euros and currencies other than Renminbi, collectively referred to as other currencies, while most costs and expenses are denominated in Renminbi.
+As a result, there are certain mismatches between our revenues in other currencies and costs denominated in Renminbi.
 In addition, most of our suppliers are based in China and their operating costs are denominated in Renminbi.
-If the Renminbi appreciates relative to the U.S. dollar, the cost of our products will become more expensive in U.S. dollar terms, the currency in which we price our products.
+If the Renminbi appreciates relative to the other currencies, the cost of our products will become more expensive in other currency terms, the currency in which we price our products.
 We have no hedges against currency risk.
-Consequently, any increase in the value of the Renminbi against the U.S. dollar may reduce our margins, reduce our competiveness against retailers who source their products from suppliers with costs denominated in U.S. dollars or other currencies or render us unable to meet our costs.
+Consequently, any increase in the value of the Renminbi against the other currencies may reduce our margins, reduce our competitiveness against retailers who source their products from suppliers with costs denominated in other currencies or render us unable to meet our costs.

-The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
+The value of the Renminbi against other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the current policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 Following the removal of the U.S. dollar peg, the Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 Since August 2015, the U.S. dollar has also started to gradually appreciate against the Renminbi.
 It is difficult to predict how market forces of PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.

-There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the Renminbi against foreign currencies.
-Any significant fluctuations in the exchange rate between the Renminbi and the U.S. dollar may materially and adversely affect our cash flows, revenues, earnings and financial position and the amount of and any dividends we may pay on the ADSs in U.S. dollars.
-Any fluctuations in the exchange rate between the Renminbi and the U.S. dollar could also result in foreign currency translation losses for financial reporting purposes.
+There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the Renminbi against other currencies.
+Any significant fluctuations in the exchange rate between the Renminbi and other currencies may materially and adversely affect our cash flows, revenues, earnings and financial position and the amount of and any dividends we may pay on the ADSs in U.S. dollars.
+Any fluctuations in the exchange rate between the Renminbi and other currencies could also result in foreign currency translation losses for financial reporting purposes.